 March 11, 1973 - May 17, 2025

-In 2010 Neal answered a craigslist post, and took a gamble on a small start up flour milling business.
+In 2010, Neal answered a Craigslist post, and took a gamble on a small start-up flour milling business.
 With his jack of all trades creativity and experience as a union electrician, Neal helped Greg build walls around his idea, and ran power to it.
 We lost Neal in 2025 and we miss him dearly.
-Farmer Ground wouldn’t be what it is without his spirit, ingenuity, and friendship.
-Click below to read all the Neal-ism that we carry with us, and that are still making us smile.
+Farmer Ground Flour wouldn’t be what it is without his spirit, ingenuity, and friendship.
+Click below to read all the “Neal-isms” that we carry with us, and that are still making us smile.